How to Elope in Alabama – Locations, Permits, & Alabama Elopement Packages

 • Are there any traditions you want to incorporate?
 Just because you’re eloping doesn’t mean you can’t incorporate any wedding traditions you don’t want to pass up.
 If you want to have your first dance as newlyweds to your favorite song or cut the cake and smash it in each other’s faces, we can do that!
 This is YOUR day!

-Example Alabama elopement timelines
+Example Alabama Elopement Timelines

 Here, I’ve put together a few different examples for Alabama elopement timelines.
 None are ever truly the same, as each couple plans their day differently.
 Because there are so many options when planning your elopement, your timeline will be completely unique to your day!
 These examples can help give you an idea of what to expect for yours and give you some planning inspiration.